• Skip to main content

 • butter: unsalted melted.
 I have not tried with salted butter.

-• ground spices: a mix of cardamom, ginger and cinnamon.
+• ground spices: a mix of cardamom, ginger powder and cinnamon.
 You can use just one or two of these.

 • rose water: optional but recommended

-• nuts or seeds: optional but recommended
+• nuts or sesame seeds: optional but recommended

 toasted flour